 Major Story Arcs

-Killmonger discovered the Altar of Resurrection in the the forbidden Land of the Chilling Mist.
-The Altar of Resurrection was built upon the remains of an ancient, powerful meteor that had landed in Wakanda in ancient times.
-The bizarre radiations of the Altar could even grant powers in some manner.
+Killmonger discovered a temple of Great Power in the the forbidden Land of Chilling Mist.
+A ritual site called the Altar of Resurrection was built there sitting upon the remains of an ancient, powerful meteor that had landed in Wakanda in bygone times.
+The bizarre radiations of the Altar had the power to revive or reanimate those placed upon it, in other cases it could even grant powers in some manner.
 Killmonger harnessed the Altar to empower a number of his agents - Malice, King Cadaver, Sombre, Salamander K'ruel, Baron Macabre, Madame Slay, Venomm, and others.
 In addition to these agents, Killmonger keeps a loyal pet cheetah named Preyy.

 Killmonger's first attempt to take over Wakanda involved many battles, but was bookended by two fights he had with the Black Panther atop Warrior Falls.
 In the first, he handily defeated the Black Panther, tossing him over the falls.
 Sheer chance saved T'Challa's life.
 In the second, Killmonger was again about to defeat the Black Panther when he was attacked from behind by a boy who had been orphaned by Killmonger's Death Regiments.
 The boy's attack knocked the startled Killmonger over the falls to his death.